smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

       - Binds a set of ``resource`` shapes to the service.
 Each element in the given list MUST be a valid :ref:`shape ID <shape-id>` that targets a :ref:`resource <resource>` shape.
+    * - errors
+      - [``string``]
+      - Defines a list of common errors that every operation bound within the closure of the service can return.
+Each provided shape ID MUST target a :ref:`structure <structure>` shape that is marked with the :ref:`error-trait`.
     * - rename
       - map of :ref:`shape ID <shape-id>` to ``string``
       - Disambiguates shape name conflicts in the